TextTree

 If text files are tools for “writing and organizing,” ThinkTray is a tool for “arranging and thinking.”

-Four tools
+Five tools

 Switch between tools using the toolbar buttons on the left, or with keyboard shortcuts.